ged-lab/2012-paper-diginorm/pipeline/pipeline-notes.rst

  make MAXKMERLENGTH=51
  cp velvet? ${HOME}/bin

-OK, now we have installed almost all of the software we need, hurrah!
+OK, now we have installed almost all of the software dependencies we need, hurrah!

 Running the pipeline
 --------------------